Women's Studies Faculty

 EARLES, BEVERLEY, Associate Director of English Language Program.
 DipTESL 1979, PhD 1989, Victoria University Wellington, New Zealand.

-FALCONE, JESSICA, Assistant Professor of Sociology, Anthropology and Social Work.
+FALCONE, JESSICA, Associate Professor of Sociology, Anthropology and Social Work.
 MA in Development Anthropology from George Washington University; PhD 2010 in Sociocultural Anthropology, Cornell University.

 FIALDINI ZAMBRANO, ROSSANA, Visiting Assistant Professor of Modern Languages.
 MA 2006, McGill University, PhD 2012, McGill Univeristy, Montreal Canada.
 Research interests: Contemporary Spanish Theatre, particularly women playwrights, interested in beginning a mega project focused on Contemporary Spanish Theatre and its role as an active dialogist to Contemporary social problematic, with special attention on issues related to gender violence, gender discrimination and gender identity constructions